micag2025/Toolkit_Google_ADK/README.md

 ```
 - It will start a local web server.  / Run the cell above and open the link in a new tab : This launches a browser-based interface for testing and debugging.
 - Open the provided URL in a browser.
 When you open the (provided URL) interface in your browser, you'll see the Google ADK user interface.
 In the left pane, select your agent from the dropdown (app_01)
 - You can now chat with the AI Developer News + Code Assistant + HuggingFace + GitHub interactively.
 Try asking the agent a question with text.
 The agent responds text-to-text with real-time.
 It thinks and provide text answer  in a natural flow.
+- Explore the ADK Web UI for tracing agent reasoning and code interactions.

 ### Kill ADK process
 After finishing, make sure to run the cell below to close your connection.